ogotoh/spaln/README.md

 'block' files without prior expansion if USE_ZLIB mode is activated upon compilation.
 From version 2.3.2a, compressed query sequence file(s) may also be accepted.
 From version 2.4.0, multiple files corresponding to different output forms can be generated at a single run.
+In version 3.0.0, multi-intermediate unidirectional Hirschberg method is adopted.
+Together with simd-based vectorization, the new algorithm contributes to considerable acceleration of the DP calculation.
+In version 3.0.0, a simple script is released to generate [species-specific parameter files](makessp.md) used by **spaln**, when the genomic DNA sequence and a bunch of transcript (cDNA, CDS, EST, TSA) sequences of the cognate species are provided by the user.

 ## <a name="Inst">Install</a>

 To compile the source codes in the default settings, follow the instructions below.
 When you download the source file in the directory _download_, five directories will be generated under _download/spalnXX/_ after installation, where XX is a version code.
 We assume _work_ is your workspace, which may or may not be identical to _download_

  * bin : binaries
  * doc : documents